Sauvignon Blanc: Embracing the Funk!

 On to New Zealand: Embracing the Funk

 Yes, it’s true … during fermentation, sauvignon blanc smells wild, and that’s an understatement.
-It’s brilliant: it’s got loads of bright citrus fruit and searing acidity, but it’s also funky – fruit and stank in equal measures.
-A less experienced winemaker might be nervous at that point, wondering what they could do to make a correction, but the truth is – it changes on its own.
-The “stank”, as I like to call it, is simply part of the natural process and a normal, expected part of fermentation.
+It’s brilliant: it’s got loads of bright citrus fruit and searing acidity, but it’s also funky — fruit and stank in equal measures.
+A less experienced winemaker might be nervous at that point, but the truth is — it changes on its own.

 What’s in the glass